 - Make sure that you are taking a good probiotic supplement.
 This adds beneficial bacteria to the gut microbiome.

-- Avoid antibiotics unless absolutely necessary since they wipe out a serious amount of good bacteria in your gut (in addition to killing the bad bacteria), leaving you more vulnerable to allow yeast and harmful bacteria to invade.
+- Avoid antibiotics unless absolutely necessary since they wipe out a serious amount of good bacteria in your gut (in addition to killing the bad bacteria), leaving you more vulnerable to allow yeast and harmful bacteria invading.

 - Avoid taking NSAIDs unless absolutely necessary.
 Studies show that these types of drugs (Advil, Motrin) can alter your gut bacteria in only 24 hours.